Label Sets / Question Sets

 1. **Can I validate across multiple rows?**

-No, the validation script is row-specific.
-It operates on individual rows being labeled.
+No, the validation script is row-specific and operates on each row individually.

-2. **What happens if there's an error in the script?**
+2. **What happens if there is an error in the script?**

-Users can upload multi-level hierarchical label sets for **Span Labeling** projects and hierarchical dropdown options for **Row** or **Document** **Labeling** projects.
+You can upload multi-level hierarchical label sets for span labeling projects, and hierarchical dropdown options for row labeling or document labeling projects.

 ```